-- 1. Access the graph for which you want to show or hide the legend. - 3.
-To view the legend at a specified location or hide the legend, follow these steps: - a) To specify the location for the legend, in the Legend drop-down list box, select a location.

-The graph is refreshed, and the legend appears at the selected location.

-b) To hide the legend, in the Legend drop-down list box, select Hide Legend.
+- 1. Access the graph for which you want to show or hide the legend. - 2.
+In the workspace, select .
+The Settings pane appears. - 3.
+To view the legend at a specified location or hide the legend, follow these steps: - a) To specify the location for the legend, in the Legend drop-down list box, select a location - The graph is refreshed, and the legend appears at the selected location. - b) To hide the legend, in the Legend drop-down list box, select Hide Legend.
 The graph is refreshed, and the legend is hidden.